AstroAnasTariq/ColorMyViews/README.md

 # ColorMyViews App
 From Udacity course "Developing Android Apps with Kotlin".
+The ColorMyViews app demonstrated how to use the ConstraintLayout using the Android Studio's Layout Edior.
+This app consists of clickable TextView views that change colors when tapped and chained Button views.

 Screen 1           |  Screen 2
 :-------------------------:|:-------------------------: